-Growing basil, it has been a big challenge !
+Growing basil has been a big challenge!
 I’ve been trying to grow it for a few years now.
-I have tried every way, from the seed to planting a bigger plant, indoors and outdoors.
+I have tried every way, from the seed to planting a bigger plant indoors and outdoors.
 I had many [but so many !] failures.
 But I love it, so I kept trying.
 Imagine how happy I was when I finally succeeded in maintaining one.
-It has been growing for 3 months now and it is flourishing.
-Maybe even a little too much, when I came back from vacations I found huge stems.
+It has been growing for 3 months now, and it is flourishing.
+Maybe even a little too much, when I returned from vacation I found huge stems.

 About the pesto sauce recipe

-This is my first pesto !
-Wow, I feel so proud of myself [yet it’s very easy to make].
+This is my first pesto!
+I feel so proud of myself [yet it’s very easy to make].

-Traditionally pesto is made from the variety of basil from Liguria region [Italy] and olive oil that is also local.
-Of course I don’t have access to these products, so I used my usual ones.
+Traditionally pesto is made from the variety of basil from the Liguria region [Italy] and olive oil that is also local.
+Of course, I don’t have access to these products, so I used my usual ones.